Nudging the Somas: Exploring How Live-Configurable Mixed Reality Objects Shape Open-Ended Intercorporeal Movements: Results

-\item[(S4)] \textbf{Exploration}: Expressive divergence
+\paragraph{(S4) \textbf{Exploration}---Expressive divergence.}

-Once a stable coordination is established, players deliberately perturb it to widen the expressive space.
-The Spring's amplitude increases with environmental sound volume.
-When participants discovered that making sounds could alter the amplitude, they began experimenting with various vocalizations—saying "hello," mimicking drum beats, or making wild shouts—to observe how these affected the Spring's appearance.
-Similarly, while interacting with the Rope MRO, P6 discovered that varying speed and rotation could amplify the rope's sound output, prompting him to perform exaggerated movements resembling a drunk person walking unsteadily, occasionally tossing his head for dramatic effect.
-From the OJ's perspective, \emph{"ambiguity supported playful countermoves"} (P27); this controlled destabilization expands the shared repertoire while preserving a negotiable center of rhythm.
+Once stable coordination was established, participants deliberately perturbed it to widen the expressive space.
+When participants discovered that their actions could alter the MRO's audiovisual output, they experimented with unexpected inputs---vocalizations, exaggerated gestures, and novel movement styles---to observe how these affected the MRO's appearance and sound.
+This controlled destabilization expanded the shared repertoire while preserving a negotiable center of rhythm (see~\S\ref{sec:rq2_ambiguity}--\ref{sec:rq2_creative}).

-\item[(S5)] \textbf{Boredom}: Fatigue, cognitive saturation and interestingness plateau
+\paragraph{(S5) \textbf{Boredom}---Fatigue, cognitive saturation, and interestingness plateau.}

-As novelty decays or effort accumulates, variability collapses into metronomic repetition and engagement plateaus.
-At this stage, participants had exhausted the pattern; they no longer felt interested or engaged due to cognitive saturation or physical fatigue as people depleted their search space or energy with a given configuration.
-They entered a boredom phase.
-Some participants simply repeated their movements at a slower pace, while others disengaged and began adjusting their headsets.
-Participants waited for a new prompt: \emph{"I felt like I'd tried everything… I was waiting for someone else to suggest something interesting"} (P5).
-The OJ described \emph{"I can sense the boredom of the stage, it urges me to do something to make them engaged."} (OJ, P27).
+As novelty decayed or effort accumulated, variability collapsed into metronomic repetition and engagement plateaued.
+At this stage, participants had exhausted the pattern; they no longer felt interested or engaged due to cognitive saturation or physical fatigue as they depleted their search space or energy with a given configuration.
+Some participants repeated their movements at a slower pace, while others disengaged and began adjusting their headsets.
+The OJs could sense this shift and felt urged to intervene (see~\S\ref{sec:rq2_boredom}).